-Everybody Hates Raymond: Terrible TV performances that somehow won Emmys
+Everybody Hates Raymond: Terrible TV that somehow won Emmys

-The nominations for the 2018 Emmy Awards drop this week and we’re already anticipating that most of our faves will be left off the ballot with a lot of mediocre work rewarded instead.
-It’s something the Emmys arguably does better than any organization, failing to even provide a nomination (nevermind a win) to such powerhouse performances as Nick Offerman in Parks and Recreation, Eva Green in Penny Dreadful, and Kaitlin Olson in It’s Always Sunny in Philadelphia.
+The nominations for the 2019 Emmy Awards dropped yesterday, and as usual most of our faves were left off the ballot, with a lot of mediocre work rewarded instead.
+It’s something the Emmys does better than any other organization.

-The Emmys are supposed to recognize outstanding work on the small screen and sometimes it does.
-But sometimes the prestigious TV awards ceremony goes horribly wrong and not only nominates people who are far from outstanding, but also gives them the damn award – sometimes multiple times for the same terrible performance.
+The Emmys are supposed to recognize outstanding work on the small screen, and sometimes they do.
+But often the prestigious TV awards ceremony goes horribly wrong, and not only nominates people who are far from outstanding, but gives them the damn win – sometimes multiple times for the same terrible performance.
 Here are nine less than outstanding TV performances that the Emmys have rewarded over the years.

 Although we’re loathe to say anything bad about the dude who played Duckie in Pretty in Pink, we’re absolutely floored to remember that Cryer has been nominated for an Emmy countless times for his role in this bottom-of-the-barrell Chuck Lorre sitcom, and has even won twice.
 Cryer’s obnoxious performance in the role is about as funny as sharing a house with Charlie Sheen (Wall Street) and definitely not worthy of any merit.